Protect the Future of Hunting in B.C.

 Hunters, Tell Your Own Story

-Jesse Zeman, BCWF Director of the Fish & Wildlife Restoration Program at the B.C.
+Jesse Zeman, Executive Director of the B.C.
 Wildlife Federation touches on the recently published study “Large carnivore hunting and the social license to hunt.” and provides guidance for hunters on talking about hunting with the public.

 EatWild Podcast, Episode 47